kerwinliao/kerwinliao.github.io/_posts/2024-08-31-background.md

 Many people live in unconsciousness throughout their whole lives.
 Though the proverb says that “ignorance is bliss”, I am more interested in who I am, why I am thinking or acting in this way, but not that way.
 When myself becomes a study object of me, everything becomes interesting.

-MBTI test tells me that I am an ISTJ/INTJ person.
+MBTI test tells me that I am an INTJ/INTP/ISTJ/INFJ person.
+(It is not very stable anyway.
+I tested 3 times before I got this result.
+And the reason why I tested 3 times was because the descriptions were not consistent with my feeling about myself.)
 While I totally agree with **I** and **T**, the other two dimensions are quite balanced in the final scores.
 Recalling the past years of my life, I find myself a weird paradox in many aspects, if not all.
 I do appreciate those who did not speak “weirdo” in front of me to avoid hurting my dignity…

 - a risk-averse person who enjoys taking risks
 - an obtuse but bright person